 Street Art in the Suburbs

-Street art in Rome is edgy, exciting, progressive and a fabulous excuse to delve into the city's gritty southern suburbs when Ancient Rome's tourist crowds and top-billing sights tire.
-Tourist kiosks have maps marked up with key street-art works, and online street-art itineraries can be found at www.turismoroma.it and www.ostiensedistrict.it.
+Street art in Rome is edgy, exciting, progressive and a fabulous excuse to delve into the city's gritty southern suburbs when you need a break from Ancient Rome's tourist crowds and top-billing sights.
+Tourist kiosks have maps marked up with key street-art works, and 15 street-art itineraries can be found under 'Itineraries' at the official tourism website, www.turismoroma.it.

 The signature stencil art of well-known Italian street artists Sten & Lex (http://stenlex.com) is well-represented in Ostiense with a B&W wall mural of an anonymous student at Via delle Conce 14 (neighbouring a menacing bald gangster spray-painted by French artist MTO, guarding the entrance to the now-closed Rising Love nightclub next door at No 12) and the giant Peassagio Urbano XVIII (2016) emblazoning the pedestrian entrance to Stazione Roma-Ostiense next to Eataly on Piazzale XII Octobre.
 Nearby, on Via dei Magazzini Generali, a line-up of larger-than-life portraits by Sten & Lex provide an admiring audience for the iconic Wall of Fame by Rome's very own JBRock (www.jbrock.it).

-Two experimental museums give Rome's street-art scene instant street cred and bags of buzz.
-East of the Appian Way, in the off-beat district of Quadraro, M.U.Ro runs highly recommended guided tours – on foot or by bicycle – of the wealth of murals, many by big-name international artists, decorating its streets.
-More recently, in 2017 the ruins of 19th-century soap factory Mira Lanza (1899) in Ostiense opened its doors as a museum, the result of a public-art project by 999Contemporary which invited French globe-painter Seth (www.seth.fr) to spruce up the site in 2016 with a series of large-scale art installations and murals.
-Home to a handful of squatters today, the ruined factory-turned-museum is open 24 hours and free guided tours with museum curator Stefan Antonelli can be reserved in advance.
-The advertised address: Via Amedeo Avogadro, first hole in the net behind garbage bins.
+Two alternative galleries give Rome's street-art scene instant street cred and bags of buzz.
+East of the Appian Way, in the off-beat district of Quadraro, MURo runs highly recommended guided tours – on foot or by bicycle – of the wealth of murals, many by big-name international artists, decorating its streets.
+In 2017 the ruins of 19th-century soap factory Mira Lanza (1899) in Ostiense opened its doors as a gallery, the Ex Mira Lanza Museum.
+This public-art project invited French globe-painter Seth (www.seth.fr) to spruce up the site with a series of large-scale art installations and murals.
+Free guided tours with museum curator Stefan Antonelli can be reserved in advance.
+See the website for detailed access information to the site.